Yemzyking/Yemzyking/README.md

-- 👋 Hi, I’m @Yemzyking
+Hello and Welcome 👋, I'm Oluyemi Babatunde Benjamin

 - 👀 I’m interested in making new friends
-- 🌱 I’m currently learning to code [front end dev]
+- 🌱 I’m currently learning to code [Front End #UIdev]
 - 💞️ I’m looking to collaborate on any projet to sharpen my skills
 - ⚡ Motto: The only easy day was yesterday.
 -